 Beautiful Gifts, & Products

-BE WELL 🌱 BE GARDENING OUTSIDE.
-Naturally grown, local tomatoes from Wild Geese Farms have arrived, and are looking for their summer home!
+Even with hazy skies and cloud coverings, the sun's rays still get through.
+We have a selection of garden hats and sunglasses.
 Check out our locally-made pottery for all your succulents.
 We also have garden knee pads, garden pots for your porch or deck, garden art, vases, wind chimes, gemstones, house plants, and statuary.
-We have lotions for those garden hands, and scents to keep mosquitoes away besides solar lights to beautify your gardens.
+We have lotions for those garden hands, and plant scents to keep mosquitoes away besides solar lights to beautify your gardens.
 Beautiful pots, & other garden goodies for your favorite gardener!
+See our Products page.

 The Ridge Road nursery is stocked with beautiful seasonal plants, flowers, shrubs, trees, ground covers, unique statuary and birdbath designs and grasses besides a bounty of wonderful gift items to select from in our Garden Center.
-Come to see all we have to offer; new items come in weekly!
+New statuary and birdbaths have just arrived!!
+Whimsical pieces, formal choices, religious figures, and assorted critters.
 See the Pest Guard, portable protection for your plants and veggies.
-Check out the statuary, planters and baskets, solar lights, top of the line pruning shears and more.
-It's time to perk up your gardens to survive the summer heat; buy new pots to highlight your plants indoors and out.
+Check out the planters and solar lights to light up your fall gardens, top of the line pruning shears and more.
+It's time to get your gardens ready for fall; buy new pots to highlight your plants indoors and out.

 Fruit and Nut trees

-Over 50 varieties of bare root fruit and nut trees!🍎🍐🍒🍑 Start planning your orchard today!
-Come and see our healthy fruit and nut trees; one is just perfect for your backyard.
+2021 Fruit Tree Orders!
+50% Down gets you 10% Off!
+Make sure and get what You want!
+Over 50 varieties of bare root fruit and nut trees!🍎🍐🍒🍑 Start planning your 2021 orchard today!
+Come and see our healthy fruit and nut trees; one is just perfect for your fall backyard.
 For the healthiest trees and tastiest fruit, choose the sunniest available planting location.
 Spacing depends on your garden plan, how much fruit you want from each tree, how many trees are wanted in the total space available and how you intend to control tree size (small trees maintained by summer pruning are much easier to spray, thin, prune and harvest than large trees).
-Plan your 2020 garden now and include fruit trees!
+Plan your 2021 garden now and include fruit trees!

 BARE ROOT ready for pick up and planting...
-Over 50 varieties of FRUIT & NUT trees suitable for foothill orchards‼️Our Roses have arrived.
-It's time to snuggle in those bright and cheery plants to brighten up porch or walkways this year!
+Over 50 varieties of FRUIT & NUT trees suitable for foothill orchards‼️See our beautiful Roses.
+It's time to snuggle in bright and cheery plants to brighten up porch or walkways!
 Dress it up with colorful flowers and plants!
-Remember how versatile pansies are!
-We have wonderful gift items for any occasion, besides house plants that are vibrant and ready to go home with you.
-Visit us Soon!
+We have wonderful gift items for any occasion!

 What To Do in the Garden